Ecological Artist - activist works concerning water quality, availabilty and rights.

 Oct./Nov.
 2011 RE-installation of 'The Delicate Balance of Blue/Green (Algae)' at

-'ReMake,ReUse,ReNew' Marygrove College Gallery of Art, Detroit, MI - underwater video projected onto 71 driftwood blocks painted with exponentially growing numbers of blue green algae in phosphorescent paint and configured in food pyramids
+'ReMake,ReUse,ReNew' Marygrove College Gallery of Art, Detroit, MI - underwater video projected onto 71 driftwood blocks painted with exponentially growing numbers of blue green algae in phosphorescent paint and configured in opposing food pyramids - climate change resulting in rising sea temperatures and ocean acidification are upsetting the delicate balance of this archaic/contemporary pyramidic ocean food source.

-Most recently RE-installed at 'Convergence/Divergence' a multimedia eco-art exhibition at Los Medanos College Art Gallery, Pittsburgh, CA January - March 2013
+RE-installed at 'Convergence/Divergence' a multimedia eco-art exhibition at Los Medanos College Art Gallery, Pittsburgh, CA January - March 2013 and travelled back to University of Maine at Farmington for Hydrologic: Making Sense With Water, September 14 - November 13, 2014.

 Sea turtles of Culebra, Puerto Rico, swim through a close up shot of 'The Delicate Balance of BlueGreen (Algae) digital installation by Krisanne Baker.
 Photo credit - Maria McMahon © 2011